kineticio/runnable/docs/guide/index.md

 ## Overview

-Runnable is a framework to build admin applications, with little code and no maintenance.
+Runnable is a framework to build admin workflows, with little code and no maintenance.

-You don't need to write any UI code or deploy another frontend.
+- You don't need to write any UI code or deploy another frontend.
+- Your internal operations stay _internal_.
+- You don't need to build REST or GraphQL endpoints.
+- Opinionated UI lets you focus on the business logic.

 ## Checkout the demo

-You can play around with the demo application [here](https://demo.getrunnable.com).
+You can play around with the [demo Runnable](https://demo.getrunnable.com)!

 ## Installing Runnable